- PCB Layout

 Tom Minnis has worked in Silicon Valley since the early 1970s and has extensive experience in a variety of electronic disciplines, including analog and digital circuit design, mixed signal, RF/Microwave, medical instrumentation, Ham radio, Blue Tooth and other wireless designs.
 Tom has worked for small and large companies, startups, product development companies, and has designed products and systems from concept to shelf.
 He is in high demand, and it is difficult to find an engineer with such diverse experience.
 He has designed some of the most complicated, state of the art PC boards imaginable.
 While working as a senior design engineer at Agilent Technologies he designed some of the most complicated stuff imaginable for the Department of Defense.
 Tom is a hands-on engineer, designing, assembling, and testing his designs.
 There is nothing he can’t do and you will find him easy to talk to, and full of creative ideas to help you solve any problem you might have.
 He thinks out-of-the-box, and will have some creative solutions.

 Tom is a methodical and astute engineer.
-He’s demonstrated a system level understanding of complex systems.
-A great team member.
+He’s demonstrated a system level understanding of complex systems and is a great team member.

 Tom was one of the top engineers at E/O Networks.
 His projects were always technically up-to-date, flawless, and completed on time.
 A true team player, he was respected and consulted by other engineers and members of other departments.

 Patent #4, 114, 115 “Split band program compandor” September 12, 1978.
 This design completely eliminates the problem with crossover distortion caused by filters in the transmission path.